 In its most general definition, vegetarians are people who do not eat meat or by-products that came from killing an animal.
-This means that they won’t eat meat, but they also won’t consume food like chicken or beef broth (because broth often requires boiling the bones of a chicken) or gelatin (because gelatin is made from animal skin, cartilage, horns, and bone).
+This means that they won’t eat things like meat, animal broth (because broth often requires boiling meat and bones), or gelatin (because gelatin is made from animal products taken from a slaughtered animal).

 Types of Vegetarian Diets

 Some vegans insist that a vegan diet is the only true vegetarian diet.
 However, many vegetarians claim that there are different variations of a vegetarian diet, which is why a person can still be a vegetarian without having to avoid eggs and milk.

 Yes, but vegetarians who eats dairy but not eggs are called lacto-vegetarians.
 Lacto-vegetarians consume dairy products made from milk that came from an animal, such as cheese, butter, cream, and more.
 They are also not against eating foods with dairy ingredients like ice cream and pizza.

 This form of vegetarianism is popular in Eastern religions like Jainism, Hinduism, Buddhism, and Sikhism since these religions believe in non-violence.
 And since milk can be produced from animals without having to slaughter them, it does not go against their religious beliefs.

 Yes, but vegetarians who eat eggs but do not drink milk are called ovo-vegetarians.
 Some vegetarians choose to eat eggs but not milk because of the industrial practices in milk production.
 Many believe that milk factories keep cows pregnant in order for a cow to constantly produce milk.
 Others believe that taking an animal’s milk denies her offspring their own mother’s milk, which is cruel to young animals.